davrot/pytorch-sbs/README.md

 In addition yoir Python installation needs the PyBind11 package installed.
 You might want to perform a
 pip install pybind11
 The Makefile uses clang as a compiler.
 If you want something else then you need to change the Makefile.
+The SbS.py autodetectes if the required C++ .so modules are in the same directory as the SbS.py file.

+# Parameters